 The shrine to Lord Parshvanath, the 23rd Tirthankara of Jainism, is surrounded by ante-chambers showcasing intricate carvings and stunning paintings.
 The golden paintwork of the shrine glistens under the soft glow of butter lamps and candles, creating a serene atmosphere for meditation and worship.

 Temple’s Best Features

-Jain devotees from around the world converge at the temple complex to offer candles, fruits, grains, and rice in reverence.
+Jain devotees worldwide converge at the temple complex to offer candles, fruits, grains, and rice in reverence.
 In addition to intricate religious ornaments, the Temple also features a bookshop offering literature on Jain culture and religion.
 To serve the community, the Temple operates a charitable hospital for birds and a comprehensive library on Jainism.
-The Jain Bird Hospital, located in a separate building behind the main Temple, provides care for various birds, primarily herbivores and squirrels rescued from accidents and bird traders.
+The Jain Bird Hospital, located in a separate building behind the main Temple, cares for various birds, primarily herbivores and squirrels rescued from accidents and bird traders.
 While tissue-eating birds such as vultures may receive short-term care, priority has been given to herbivorous birds’ well-being.

 Instructions to Reach Sri Digambar Jain Lal Mandir

 Digambar Jain Sanctuary in New Delhi is easily reached.
-The closest railroad station to it is the Old Delhi Rail line Station, and the closest air terminal is the Indira Gandhi Global Air terminal.
+The Old Delhi Rail line Station is the closest railroad station to it, and the closest air terminal is the Indira Gandhi Global Air terminal.
 Numerous local buses can reach this temple premise from any corner of New Delhi.

 - Timings: Holi to Diwali (Summer Timings): 5:30 AM – 11:30 AM and 6:00 PM – 9:30 PM.